-Water clarity measured as Secchi depth in Skeleton Lake North has undergone a statistically significant decrease since 2005 (Tau =-0.49, p < 0.001).
-The most recent four years have had both the lowest Secchi depth medians since 2005, and also some of the least variance (Figure 11).
+Water clarity measured as Secchi depth in Skeleton Lake North has undergone a statistically significant decrease (the lake is becoming less clear) since 2005 (Tau =-0.55, p < 0.001).
+The most recent five years have had both the lowest Secchi depth medians since 2005, and also some of the least variance (Figure 11).

 Figure 11.
-Monthly Secchi depth values measured at Skeleton Lake North between June and September over the long term sampling dates between 2005 and 2021 (n = 50).
+Monthly Secchi depth values measured at Skeleton Lake North between June and September over the long term sampling dates between 2005 and 2022 (n = 54).
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.